By Mark Saldana

 Rating 4 (Out of 4 Stars)

-This French Canadian entry is not at all what one might expect from Fantastic Fest, and I do sincerely mean that in the best possible way.
-Don’t get me completely wrong, I absolutely relish the popcorn horror flicks and entertaining, comedic thrillers and action movies, but this movie is definitely in a class of its own.
+This French Canadian entry is not what one might expect from Fantastic Fest, and I do sincerely mean that in the best possible way.
+Don’t get me completely wrong.
+I absolutely relish the popcorn horror flicks and entertaining, comedic thrillers and action movies, but this movie is definitely in a class of its own.
 The ironically-titled Laughter is a truly artistic and philosophical piece that mixes reality and surreality to express real human emotions.
-The film addresses life and that means the good, the bad, the ugly, the whole lot of it.
+The film addresses life, and that means the good, the bad, the ugly–the whole lot of it.
 It is not only the best film I experienced at this year’s festival, I feel it is one of the best films I have seen this year.

 As Valerie attempts to get on with her new life with a new lover and a satisfying, yet occasionally depressing job, she often questions why she was so lucky and why some people have amazing lives and others don’t.
 Her experiences at the nursing home further fuel these thoughts.
-In particular, a friendship with one of the residents, an ailing, but feisty older lady named Jeanne (Micheline Lanctot) who is undergoing some tumultuous soul searching of her own.
+In particular, she is particularly affected by a friendship with one of the residents, an ailing, but feisty older lady named Jeanne (Micheline Lanctot) who is undergoing some tumultuous soul searching of her own.

 I sincerely hope that my review doesn’t paint a depressing portrait of this wonderful film.
 Though the movie has its sad and heartbreaking moments, that is only part of what it offers.
 Martin Laroche has created an artistic reflection of the many facets of life.
 It is a very existential piece that should provoke deep thoughts from its audiences about our experiences, how they affect us, and the real uncertainty of our futures.